Sperm count and sperm abnormality in male mice after exposure to 2.45 GHz microwave radiation

 - sperm count

-- sperm morphology abnormalities
+- abnormal sperm morphology

-- male fertility (proportion of normal sperm)
+- male fertility (proportion of normal sperm per epididymis)

 Limitations

-- sample size not reported
+- Sample size not reported in the abstract.

 View raw extracted JSON